-- (a) Demonstrates competency in calculating fuel requirements including reserves and contingency (as nominated by the examiner) for a commercial operation, in accordance with CAR Part 135 (critical element). - (b) Establishes the fuel quantity on board the helicopter prior to the flight and calculates endurance (critical element). - (c) Correctly operates the mixture control for starting in accordance with the helicopter's flight manual or checklist. - (d) Correctly operates the auxiliary fuel pump (if applicable) in accordance with the helicopter's flight manual or checklist. - (e) Correctly monitors fuel consumption in flight.
+- (a) Demonstrates competency in calculating fuel requirements including reserves in accordance with CAR Part 91. - (b) Establishes the fuel quantity on board the helicopter prior to the flight and calculates endurance. - (c) Correctly operates the mixture control for starting in accordance with the helicopter's flight manual or checklist. - (d) Correctly operates the auxiliary fuel pump (if applicable) in accordance with the helicopter's flight manual or checklist. - (e) Correctly monitors fuel consumption in flight.